Muscular Dystrophy Association Clinic

 Coordination of Care

-Our program is led by CHOC orthopaedic surgeon Dr. Samuel Rosenfeld and CHOC neurologists Dr. Sharon Kim and Dr. Amanda Fernandez, who are specially skilled in caring for children with muscle conditions.
+Our specialists are skilled in caring for children with muscle conditions.
 Muscle disease can also lead to other health issues, such as breathing and heart problems.
 After your child has been diagnosed, we’ll develop a treatment plan and connect you with additional specialists as needed, including:

 - Pain specialists

 - Physical therapists